-Once you’ve passed both written exams, you’ll be immediately qualified for your oral examination.
-It is required that you do the oral exam in the same semester as you finish the written exams, and that you are available for any date given.
+Once a stsudent has passed both written exams, he or she will be qualified to sit for an oral examination.
+Once qualified, students must sit for the oral exam in the same semester as successful completion of the written exams and must be available for the date given.
 Please check the Graduate Handbook for more information.
-Once you’re on the list for an oral exam, Melissa Lund will begin making a panel with your major teacher/department chair, Musicologist or Theorist/Composer, and one faculty member at-large, chosen from any department.
-The exam is roughly 2 hours long.
+Examination boards will include the student’s major teacher or department chair, a musicologist or theorist/composer, and a faculty member at-large, chosen from any department.
+The exam is roughly two hours long.

-If a retake of the exam is needed, it takes place no sooner than the following semester.
+If a retake of the exam is needed, it may occur no sooner than the following semester.

 The Graduate Handbook is the ultimate authority for official policy regarding exams.

-We’ve created a facebook group for students to encourage each other and swap studying ideas – “BU School of Music – Studying for DMA Exams”.
+The School has created a Facebook group for students to encourage each other and swap studying ideas.